 Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

-While the country might be relatively small, what it lacks in size it makes up with a variety of stunning sceneries that range from crystal blue glacier lagoons to green moss volcanoes, red sand beaches, and black desert landscapes.
+While the country might be relatively small, what it lacks in size it makes up for with stunning sceneries that range from crystal blue glacier lagoons to green moss volcanoes, red sand beaches, and black desert landscapes.

-There are so many beautiful destinations in this country that a single list cannot do proper justice to it, but here I’ll share with you 20+ stunning sights I believe everyone should visit to see the best that Iceland has to offer.
+There are so many beautiful destinations in this country that a single list cannot do proper justice to it, but here I’ll share with you 20+ stunning places to visit in Iceland to see the best the country has to offer.

 Many of these attractions are easily accessible from the Ring Road –Iceland’s main road– while others will take you off the beaten path into remote areas far from any signs of civilization.